cmoffroad/osm-guidelines/README.md

 > Note: Maxar may have a slight offset in certain areas.
 Make sure to switch between layers to identify which imagery is more accurate.

-### Add a source tag

-Add/Update [source](https://wiki.openstreetmap.org/wiki/Key:source) tag for all objects you changed to e.g. `source=Maxar`, `source=Mapbox`, or `source=ESRI` to reflect latest context.

-> Refrain from changing an existing object if its latest modification was done based on a ground survey (GPS).

 ### Add paths with caution

 When adding paths based on satellite imagery, make sure they are the thinnest line possible, and there is no housing, cars visible along.
 Many residential roads have been wrongly added as path, while the visible road is clearly large enough (double wheel track), and multiple housing, some with cars are present.

-If you are not sure if it's a path or a road, do not add it, or tag it as [fixme=survey](https://wiki.openstreetmap.org/wiki/Key:fixme)
+If you are not sure if it's a path or a road, do not add it, or tag it as [fixme=resurvey](https://wiki.openstreetmap.org/wiki/Key:fixme)

 ## Minor Roads